Challenge

 This allows them to access a whole world of open-source analysis tools and frees up their time to perform other aspects of their job.

 Most importantly, this work will enable Skills for Care to produce their most accurate reports to date – starting from November this year.
-These enhanced reports will empower Ministers and MPs to deliver data-driven decisions about the care sector.
+These enhanced reports will empower Ministers and MPs to deliver data-driven insights and decisions about the care sector.
 Leveraging modern data principles and AI, Skills for Care has significantly improved the quality and impact of their reporting.